 Središće Educational Complex, consisting of a new campus for the American International School of Zagreb (AISZ) designed by Flansburgh as well as a Croatian kindergarten and a Croatian elementary school, finished construction this past October and opened for occupancy in November.
-Flansburgh President David Croteau, along with Project Architect Jenni Katajamäki, traveled to Zagreb to represent the Flansburgh team at the opening ceremony.
+Flansburgh President David Croteau, AIA, along with Project Architect Jenni Katajamäki, AIA, traveled to Zagreb to represent the Flansburgh team at the opening ceremony.

 The project dated back to 2015, when the City of Zagreb initiated a public competition for the design of Središće Educational Complex.
 The AISZ was aware for Flansburgh's celebrated work with dozens of international schools around the world over the last decade, and brought the news to Mr. Croteau's attention.
 Having once worked in Zagreb as an intern, Flansburgh Associate Jenni Katajamäki contacted Croatian architecture firm Sangrad+AVP, which agreed to team up with Flansburgh and undertook to design the rest of Središće Educational Complex not occupied by the AISZ.